maxieds/AndroidFilePickerLight/README.md

    for the under documented new SAF and storage restrictions on recent Android releases
 * [A detailed discussion of changed to Android storage policy](http://thewindowsupdate.com/2020/06/03/scoped-storage-in-android-10-android-11/)

+Basically Google has invoked its power and privilege to impose a new file system access scheme from Mars on developers.
+And that new Martian access mechanism is only loosely coupled with more standardized historical ways of getting at files on local disk native to Java and its I/O functionality that used to be so lovely and implicitly understandable to us native Unix folks.
+As the development of this library gets under way and Android 11+ sets into more new devices on the market, we hope to figure out how to keep up with this new alien technolgy and will continue to expect small operations like reading files on one's hardware to happen in finite time (on this earth).

 ### Listing of other file picker libraries for Android

 We have also made use of some of the functionality provided in Kotlin and/or Java code from the